MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 ## Adding a Legend

 Let's add a legend to our plot that describes elements from both axes.
-We use LLegend for that.
-LLegend is a relatively complex object and there are many ways to create it, but here we'll keep it simple.
+We use Legend for that.
+Legend is a relatively complex object and there are many ways to create it, but here we'll keep it simple.
 We place the legend on the right again, in row 1 and column 3.
 Instead of specifying column three, we can also say `end+1`.

 ```@example tutorial
-leg = layout[1, end+1] = LLegend(scene,
+leg = layout[1, end+1] = Legend(scene,
     [line1, scat1, line2, scat2],
     ["f(x) = x", "Data", "f(x) = -x + 26", "Data"])